mnentwig/forthytwo/README.md

 A FORTH-free compiler / macro assembler for the J1 embedded processor

 __under construction / partly untested__
-This page: At the time of writing a (largely) unordered collection of notes
+This page: At the time of writing a (largely) unordered collection of notes.

 ## Introduction / Summary